January 6, 2020Apollo or Recoil?

-GraphQL: If you’re already using GraphQL it’s a no-brainer.
-They take care of remote state incredibly well.
-Initial queries and mutations are relatively easy to get setup.
+- GraphQL: If you’re already using GraphQL it’s a no-brainer.
+They take care of "remote state" incredibly well.
+Initial queries and mutations are easy to get set up.

-Fetching & Normalization: They offer a powerful API and with recent versions they improved tree-shaking and implemented React Hooks (game changer).
-SSR or “server side rendering” in the grand scheme of setup and SSR is easy as well.
+- Fetching & Normalization: They offer a powerful API, and in recent versions, they improved support for tree-shaking, and implemented React Hooks (game changer).
+SSR or "server-side rendering" in the grand scheme of setup and SSR is easy too.

-Comprehensive: There are a number of ways to Query, Fetch and interact with the data.
+- Comprehensive: There are several ways to Query, Fetch and interact with the data.
 React Hooks were a blessing and created some clean and powerful abstractions.
 Testing is included and the docs aren’t half bad.

-Requirements: It’s built around (requires) GraphQL, but is that really a bad thing?
+- Requirements: It’s built around (requires) GraphQL, but is that a bad thing?

-Testing: By no means do I mean this testing is bad, just involved.
-If you are switching from something like Redux, it’s just another set of rules to follow.
+- Testing: By no means is it bad, just involved.
+However, if you are switching from something like Redux, it’s just a new set of boilerplate to get specs running.

-Do we really need “another” state management solution?
+Do we need “another” state management solution?
 That is the question I asked myself.
-However after watching the overview video ideas began to flow and a growing appreciation was seeded.
+However, after watching the overview video ideas began to flow and a growing appreciation was seeded.

-Performance: For highly interactive UI’s this is a no brainer.
-The “atoms” as they are referred to are incredibly powerful and a breeze to setup.
-For client-side state they simply blog Apollo Client (3.0 included) out of the water.
+- Performance: For highly interactive UI’s this is a no-brainer.
+The “atoms” as they are referred to are incredibly powerful and a breeze to set up.
+For "client state" they simply blog Apollo Client (3.0 included) out of the water.

-Setup: Adding RecoilJS to an application is painless, just add the “RecoilRoot” and start to build out the atoms, selectors and whatever else you require you’re off to the races.
+- Setup: Adding RecoilJS to an application is painless.
+Add the RecoilRoot, and build out the atoms, selectors, and viola.
+Off to the races!

-Honestly I don’t have any gripes.
-It’s worth noting that it’s still “experimental” but I’d love to see this approach brought into React Core 🤞.
+Honestly, I don’t have any gripes.
+It’s worth noting that it’s still “experimental” but I’d love to see it open-sourced with some help from its creators.

-If you have a complex, richly interactive user-interface and deal with a fair amount of “client state” then Recoil is the way to go.
+If you have a complex, highly interactive UI full of “client state” then Recoil is the way to go.
 It makes rendering these UI's easier and more performant.

 If data fetching is core to your application and you can get away with setting up a few contexts then Apollo Client + GraphQL for the win.